burton-barnes-cristina-lucin/zillow-clustering-project/README.md

 # Zillow Clustering Project
 ## Project Description

 Zillow is a billion dollar real estate business that sells thousands of houses in the state of California alone.
-We have decided to look into log_error, the overvaluation or undervalution of a houses worth.
-We will look into what features if any influence the amount of log_error and create a model to estimate the houses value.
+We have decided to look into log error, the overvaluation or undervalution of a houses' worth.
+We will look into what features if any influence the amount of log error and create a model to estimate the log error for properties.

 # Project Goal

-* Discover driver of log_error from the zillow database.
+* Discover driver of log error from the Zillow data
-* Use drivers to develop machine learning model to predict log_error
+* Use drivers to develop machine learning model to predict log error
 * This information will be used to further our understanding of which elements contribute to or detract from a log_error.

 # Initial Thoughts

-The initial thoughts are that people overvalue their house and that
+* Log Error is driven by certain home features, such as size, location, or value metrics.

 # The Plan